-Fingertip pulse oximeter
+Innovo Fingertip pulse oximeter

-The Pulse Oximeter features in a small volume, low power consumption, convenient operation, and is portable.
-It is only necessary to put one of his fingers into a fingertip photoelectric sensor for diagnosis, and a display screen will directly show measured value of Hemoglobin Saturation.
-Finger pulse oximeter can be used to measure your blood oxygen saturation (in percentage SpO2) and your pulse rate.
+The Pulse Oximeter features a small volume, low power consumption, convenient operation, and is portable.
+It is only necessary to put one of his fingers into a fingertip photoelectric sensor for diagnosis, and a display screen will directly show the measured value of Hemoglobin Saturation.
+A Finger pulse oximeter can be used to measure your blood oxygen saturation (in percentage SpO2) and your pulse rate.
 It should be used for spot monitoring only and not for continuous monitoring.

 Zacurate pulse oximeter